Opentrons/opentrons-modules/README.md

 cd opentrons-modules
 ```

-Then, run `cmake . --preset=arduino` to set your build step up to build the Arduino-based modules
+Then, run `cmake --preset=arduino .` to set your build step up to build the Arduino-based modules
 (Magnetic Module, Temperature Module, Thermocycler).
 This should download the Arduino IDE to the
 git-ignored `arduino_ide` directory in the repo's working tree.
 It will also set up a build system
 in `./builds`.